Go Back Email Link

 Substitutions

-• Chicken: Swap ground chicken breast for ground turkey or ground chicken thighs for more juiciness.
+• Chicken: Ground turkey or ground chicken thighs can be used for a slightly richer flavor.

-• Breadcrumbs: Regular breadcrumbs can be used instead of panko, though panko gives the crispiest coating.
+• Breadcrumbs: Regular breadcrumbs work, though panko gives the best crunch.

 Variations

-• Spicy Version: Add cayenne pepper or hot sauce to the egg wash for a kick.
+• Spicy version: Add hot sauce to the egg wash or cayenne to the breadcrumbs.

-• Cheesy Upgrade: Add a slice of American, cheddar, or pepper jack cheese before serving.
+• Cheesy upgrade: Add a slice of American, cheddar, or pepper jack cheese.

-• Chicken Parmesan Sandwich: Swap mayo and lettuce for marinara sauce and mozzarella cheese for an Italian twist.
+• Chicken Parmesan style: Swap mayo and lettuce for marinara and mozzarella.

-• Mini Sliders: Make smaller patties and serve on slider buns for parties or game day.
+• Mini sliders: Make smaller patties and serve on slider buns.

 Servings: 4 servings